ngless-toolkit/ngless/docs/sources/Functions.rst

   This is used for older Illumina/Solexa machines.
 - ``{auto}``: use auto detection.
 This is the default.

-If ``interleaved`` is ``True``, then the input is assumed to be interleaved (i.e., paired-end reads are represented by each mate being adjacent in the file with the same ID).
+If ``interleaved`` is ``True``, then the input is assumed to be interleaved.
+This means that paired-end reads are represented by each mate being adjacent in the file with the same identifier (if the identifiers end with ``/1`` and ``/2``, but are otherwise identical, this is still considered a match).
+Thus, an interleaved file can contain both paired-end and single-end reads.

 When loading a data set, quality control is carried out and statistics can be visualised in a graphical user interface (GUI).
 Statistics calculated are: